wb-droid/DeepLearningStepByStep/README.md

     Then, the detail of the mistakes and correction is queried by this prompt -- "What is the mistake and what is the correct sentence?"

     c) Create the App to put everything together: image-to-text, text to query LLM to find mistake and get correction.
 Indeed it can find more mistakes than me.
-And the suggested correct is better than what I usually come up with.
+And the suggested corrections are better than what I usually come up with.
 Also, after making corrections, make sure to run through the Corrector again.
 It may still detect a few extra errors that are more subtle.

     Try it at Huggingface Space [here](https://huggingface.co/spaces/wb-droid/CompositionCorrector).
     <br><img src="./CompositionCorrector/app_example.jpg" height="300">